List of Gossip Girl characters: Headmistress Queller

 Portrayed by Linda Emond in season one and the beginning of season two and by Jan Maxwell at the end of season two and for one episode in season four, Headmistress Queller is Constance Billiard School for Girls' and St. Jude's School for Boys' headmistress.
 Blair mentions that she and Headmistress Queller had tea when she first applied to Yale.
 She is first introduced in the first season as the new Headmistress and immediately faces trouble with the junior class.
-She pragmatically interrogates Constance Billard and St. Jude's students when an accident in the school swimming pool involving the most of the Junior class reaches her ears and threatens expulsion if the perpetrator doesn't come forward.
+She pragmatically interrogates Constance Billard and St. Jude's students when an accident in the school swimming pool involving most of the Junior class reaches her ears and threatens expulsion if the perpetrator doesn't come forward.
 Serena comes forward but doesn't get expelled and instead finds out that Bart Bass paid off her headmistress that earned Serena community service.
 In the second season, Jenny rejects a meeting with her when she has been skipping school and instead working at Eleanor Waldorf's atelier.
 Jenny eventually returns to Constance.
 In the later episodes, Blair seeks advice from her when she discovers that she is waitlisted for Yale and reassures her that all Constance students eventually get accepted as long as their transcripts are untarnished.
 When Miss Carr informs her of Blair's hazing against her, headmistress Queller gives Blair detention through community service.
 Blair's hazing incident eventually reaches the ears of Yale and Blair is no longer accepted.
 Blair eventually attempts to apply to Sarah Lawrence College but has no chance because of her hazing incident and that the dean only spoke with her as a favor from headmistress Queller.